djalbat/the-occam-user-manual/getting-started.md

 This creates a hidden configuration file which under normal circumstances you should not need to touch.

-Next, download some packages with the following command:
+Next, open some packages with the following command:

 ```
 open material-conditional